Daihatsu Ayla: Ayla BEV Concept

 The Ayla BEV is an EV conversion prototype that was first presented at the 29th Gaikindo Indonesia International Auto Show on 11 August 2022.
 The storage battery uses a 32 kWh unit, while the electric motor is rated at 60 kW.
 The suspension was made stronger due to the car being heavier than the regular ICE-powered model.

 Second generation (A350; 2023)

 The second-generation Agya was unveiled in Indonesia on 13 February 2023, followed by the Ayla on 15 February.
 Sales were commenced at the 2nd Gaikindo Jakarta Auto Week on 10 March 2023.
 The cars shared the same DNGA-A platform with the A200 series Rocky crossover SUV, resulting in a longer body and wheelbase.

 The development of the second-generation Ayla and Agya was paralleled with the second-generation Perodua Axia, and was led by chief engineer Toshihiro Nakaho from Daihatsu.

-Powertrain updates include the 1.0-litre 1KR-VE (Ayla only) and the 1.2-litre WA-VE three-cylinder engines.
+Powertrain updates include the 68ps 1.0-litre 1KR-VE and the 88ps 1.2-litre WA-VE three-cylinder engines.
 Both engines are paired with either a 5-speed manual transmission or a Daihatsu-developed CVT, which is marketed by Daihatsu as "Dual-Mode CVT" (D-CVT).